ytesfaye/sheets-csv/README.md

 Terraform is the main part of this project and used to manage the entire architecture.

+## Access Requirement

+To read the data from google sheet we need to share the google sheet with the service account, which is used to run cloud function. othewise will permission denied error.
+Also we need to mention the google sheet id from the sheet url in cloud scheduler payload (as a input to the cloud function.)

 ### Requirements

 The following services have been enabled in the project: